garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 	---------------
   ```

+VeriSol detected a sequence of transactions (including the invocation of the function mint`) violating the invariant.
-VeriSol finds the problem and reports the right transaction sequence.
-The problem is due to a bug in `mint`.
-There is a minor issue in that instead of reporting the line corresponding to the contract invariant: It wrongly reports the bug in the last line of the constructor (This [issue](https://github.com/microsoft/verisol/issues/166) has already been reported.).
+Notice that there is a minor issue in the current version of Verisol: Instead of reporting the line corresponding to the contract invariant it wrongly reports the bug in the last line of the constructor (This [issue](https://github.com/microsoft/verisol/issues/166) has already been reported.).

 I strongly recommend developers to reason about and specify contract invariants, because they really help to understand the relationship among the contract storage variables and help maintain the contract in a consistent state.
 Note that general issues like overflows and underflows can also be discovered this way, since they may break an invariant.